 And most of them don't work.

-The failures aren't in the code, they're in the organization.
+The failures aren't in the software, they're in the organization.

 Communication silos.